SenorFernando/Scriptable/plant-watering-log-widget/README.md

 Copy your API key and save it somewhere handy, we will need it later

 ### Shortcut and Scriptable widget
-Now to the easy part
+Now to the easy part, lets download some stuff.

-**Note:**, don't run the Scriptable widget, the Shortcut will run it the first time as part of the configuration
+**Note:** Please run the Shortcut first, the Scriptable widget will execute with the Shortcut as part of the initial configuration.

 * Download the [plant-watering-log-widget.js](plant-watering-log-widget.js)
 * Download the [Plant log entry Shortcut](https://www.icloud.com/shortcuts/42d8fb36c95c4b18a0d47eda7ca9c867), have your initializer web app ID and logger ID handy, they are required during the shortcut Configration process